NetDenizen/booru-wizard/README.md

 17. The number of the current image.
 This can be changed to select an arbitrary one.
 The default keybind to select the field is F6.

 18. The name of the current image.
 This can be changed to select another.
-Included is an autocomplete functionality, which will attempt to find the closest case insensitive match; possibilities will be listed in the menu.
+Included is an autocomplete functionality, which will attempt to find the closest case insensitive match, when enter is pressed, or switch to the image, in event of an exact match.
+Otherwise, possibilities will be listed in the menu.
 The default keybind to select the field is Shift+F6, and the default keybind to open the menu is Ctrl+Shift+F6

 19. A search field to find questions.
 The search will be case insensitive, based on comma-separated keywords looked for in the descriptions of all questions.
 The default keybind to select the field is Shift+F7, and the default keybind to open the menu is Ctrl+Shift+F7.